ElbeWho/MicroWorld/README.md

 equation and created a program that can plot those.
 We presented the fundamental solution for free space and incompressible fluid, called Stokeslet, that is Green’s Function.
 Later on we took a closer look at its derivatives, that also satisfies our differential equation.
-Those derivatives ale called singularity solutions and in this work we focused at Dipole, Rotlet, Stresslet, Source and Sink.
+Those derivatives ale called singularity solutions and in this work we focused at dipole, Rotlet, Stresslet, source, sink and source doublet (source dipole).
 We also put in biological context to describe how bifalgellated algae and a spermatozoon swims.
 We also described flow for a point force next to interface of two liquids.
 As we relay on the ratio of two fluids we can describe limiting cases as one of the fluids is acting as a free surface